SruthiKuppa/TrackLocationPhonenum/README.md

 Phone Number Carrier Details

 **Intro:**
 This Python script utilizes the `phonenumbers` library to parse a given phone number and retrieve the carrier's name associated with it.
-It's designed to work with international phone numbers and requires the appropriate country code.
+It's coded to work with international phone numbers and requires the appropriate country code to be provided in the code.

 **Main tasks/functions:**
 - **Phone Number Parsing**: Parses the input phone number using the `phonenumbers` library.